Frequently Asked Questions

-Please have your proposals in no later than the first week in September if you are starting in the fall, or the first week in January if you are starting in the winter.
-If you are doing a summer project, please have your proposal completed and submitted by early May.
+Please complete and submit an enrolment form to the Psychology Academic Counsellor, Jodie Stewart no later than the first week of September if you are starting in the Fall, or the first week in January if you are starting in the Winter.
+If you are doing a summer project, please have your form completed and submitted by the end of April.

 Once a course has filled to capacity there is no way for you to take the course unless you are automatically moved into the course from the waiting list.
 The Department does not have the ability to enroll you beyond the course cap (regardless of how many seats are empty in the classroom).
 Additionally, the instructor of the course has NO control over enrolment numbers and has no authorization to "let students in."